RebelGuy/chat-mate-client/README.md

-The ChatOverlay mod uses the locally run `chat-overlay-server` as an interface to get near real-time YouTube livestream chat messages.
+The ChatMate mod uses the locally run `chat-mate-server` as an interface to get near real-time YouTube livestream chat messages.
 Messages are displayed in Minecraft chat.

 # Project Details